What is GEO? The 2026 Guide to AI Search Optimization

 One of GEO's distinctive difficulties is measurement.
 Traditional SEO offers established metrics—rankings, traffic, click-through rates.
 GEO metrics are still emerging.

 Brand mention monitoring attempts to track when AI systems mention your brand in answers.
 Several tools now offer this capability, though coverage is incomplete.
-A 2025 Conductor study found that brand monitoring tools captured approximately 34-58% of actual AI brand mentions, depending on the platform.
+Brand monitoring tools currently capture only a fraction of actual AI brand mentions, and coverage varies a lot by platform.

 Citation tracking for explicit-citation systems like Perplexity is more feasible.
 When a system shows you which sources informed its answer, you can directly track appearance.
 But systems differ in citation behavior—some cite frequently, others rarely.

 Query testing remains a manual but revealing approach.
 Systematically querying AI systems with terms relevant to your content and observing whether you appear provides ground truth that automated tracking often misses.
-Research from Path Interactive (2025) found that 72% of businesses never conducted systematic AI query testing, representing a significant visibility blind spot.
+Few businesses do this systematically, which makes it a visibility blind spot — and a cheap edge for the ones that check.

 Indirect indicators offer supplementary signal.
 Increases in brand searches, direct traffic from unknown sources, and mentions without backlinks can suggest AI visibility even when direct measurement is unavailable.